TOMP-WG/TOMP-REF/README.md

 will result in a few planning options.
 There is a very simple implementation, dividing the route in a few legs and for each leg it will look for TOs that can fulfill the request.

 ## Meta lookup
 There is a seperate project with a meta lookup webservice.
 It contains the available TOs and MPs.
-It's modifiable in 'operators.json'.
+The TOs and MPs that are currently implemented registrate themselves on the meta lookup.

 ## Operators
 These operators are available:<br>